 There is serious earning potential at hand when you choose to trade currency, something that every investor should be trying to unlock.
-Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it, along with how top traders differ from the rest.
+Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it and how top traders differ from the rest.

 Looking at the Numbers

 Mastering the use of leverage is also important for anyone who wants to successfully rank as a top-earning trader.
 When used, it means that you can make trades for more capital than you actually have.
-Use of leverage in any capacity is linked to your attitude to risk, as if you want to use leverage on a large scale in an attempt to push your profit levels up, you’re going to need to take bigger risks, which can result in both negative and positive account fluctuations.
+The use of leverage in any capacity is linked to your attitude to risk.
+If you want to use leverage on a large scale in an attempt to push your profit levels up, you’re going to need to take bigger risks, which can result in both negative and positive account fluctuations.

 Finally, the currencies you actually trade will have a huge influence on your profit and loss levels.
-Some currencies are slow burners, which makes them favorites of beginners and large-volume traders, while others have a real “snap” as it were, which means volatility, risk, and potentially bigger profits when trading them.
+Some currencies are slow burners, which makes them favorites of beginners and large-volume traders, while others have a real “snap,” which means volatility, risk, and potentially bigger profits when trading them.

-It has been said before, but it certainly stands to reason.
-Professional forex traders represent the 1 percent, while casual traders represent the other 99 percent.
+It has been said before, but it certainly stands to reason: Professional forex traders represent the 1%, while casual traders represent the other 99%.
 This is because professional traders approach the market in a distinctly different fashion from casual traders.
 Looking at how professional traders differ from the rest, you will find that a large degree of this comes in the form of mentality and focus.